dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 A single page is made up of the following things.

 - **header**: it's a 28-byte header that contains the page metadata.
 - **array of tuple pointers(table of contents)**: pointers to the tuples on the page.
+Its 4 bytes per tuple pointer.
 - **free space**: the free space on the page is used to store new tuples.
 Once the free space is exhausted, a new page will be created.
 - **tuples**: rows of the table.
-Each tuple is 23 bytes plus the size of the data.
+Each tuple is 23 bytes plus the size of the actual data.
 - **special space**: stores things like visibility map, free space map, etc.

 So, a typical page layout looks like the one below.